lorepirri/fb-cleaning-utilities/.github/ISSUE_TEMPLATE/feature_request.md

 so that ...
 -->

 <!-- Optional
 **Use Cases**

 The use case describes a series of user and system interactions that helps users accomplish something they wanted to accomplish.

+This is useful in case of UI/UX features requests.

 The use case technique prescribes a simple step-by-step procedure for how the actor accomplishes the use case.
 For example, a use case for Step and Repeat might start out as follows: